Below is a guide that can help with dealing with some of the practical issues that need to be managed after a bereavement.

 If someone dies in hospital

-2. Collect the Medical Certificate of Death from the hospital then follow 4 - 5 as above
+- 2. Collect the Medical Certificate of Death from the hospital then follow steps 4 and 5 above

 Note regarding cremation